< /> < />

 Plus, protein is an important energy source to keep our bodies working, repair cells, and help with muscle building.

+Needless to say, getting enough protein is an important part of maintaining an overall nutritious diet.
 If you're on a weight loss journey, choosing to eat high-protein, low-calorie foods can help you hit your overall calorie intake without feeling hungry or deprived.

 Now, before you clear the supermarket shelves of protein powder, there are plenty of options to choose from when it comes to high-protein, low-calorie foods.
 Read as we dive into the topic of protein and weight loss.